janno-p/XRoadProvider/docs/articles/guide/xroad-producer-provider.md

 part of WSDL document and also service client types which implement `binding` part of the WSDL document to provide service types for calling X-Road services over the network.

+Although it looks like very dynamic code in IDE with all the code completion based on WSDL definition, in the background the code is actually compiled into real assembly which works as usual in .NET platform.
+So there is no runtime performance hit in regards to resulting output of the type provider.

 ## XRoadProducer Type Provider in Action ##

+Here is a small animation visualizing type provider usage in code editor or IDE with proper F# language support (Visual Studio, Visual Studio Code with Ionide extension, etc.).

 ![XRoadProducer](../../images/XRoadProducer.gif)